awsdocs/amazon-ecs-developer-guide/doc_source/introspection-diag.md

 The Amazon ECS agent introspection API can provide helpful diagnostic information\.
 For example, you can use the agent introspection API to get the Docker ID for a container in your task\.
 You can use the agent introspection API by connecting to a container instance using SSH\.
 For more information, see [Connect to Your Container Instance](instance-connect.md)\.

+**Important**
+Your container instance must have an IAM role that allows access to Amazon ECS in order to reach the introspection API\.
+For more information, see [Amazon ECS Container Instance IAM Role](instance_IAM_role.md)\.

 The below example shows two tasks, one that is currently running and one that was stopped\.

 **Note**